 Property taxes are based on the assessed property value and tax rate or levy.
 Each year Dallas, Tarrant, Denton and Collin County have hundreds of thousands of properties to value for annual property tax assessment.
 The Appraisal District utilizes a mass appraisal system to estimate the value of your home.

 The value assigned to your home on your Notice of Appraised Value each year is an estimate based on the formulas within the mass appraisal system.
 It is not an individual appraisal of your home.
-While all counties utilize slightly different terminology in developing their mass appraisal system, they are all based on the same principals.
+While all counties utilize slightly different terminology in developing their mass appraisal system, they are all based on the same principles.
 We’ll explain these methods of appraisal in detail to help you understand your property tax bill.

 Methods to Assess Property Value